sehrgutesoftware/laravel5-api/README.md

 ## Compatibility

-* Tested with Laravel 5.2
+* Tested with Laravel 5.2 and 5.3
 * Works with PHP 5.4 upwards